 1. Side-Butt Builder

-Looking to lift your booty?
-Here is your move.
-"This is really good to lift the top muscle of the butt called the medius," says Winhoffer.
+Looking to target the upper area of your booty?
+"This is really good to lift the top muscle of the butt called the [gluteus] medius," says Winhoffer.
 "That's the one that gives you the shelf you can rest your margarita on top of."
 Since this move requires side to side motion, it gives your obliques a great workout too.

 - Start on your knees with your arms at your sides.
 Place your right hand on the floor about one foot to your right so your arm is outstretched.
 Place your left hand on your hip so your elbow is bent.